+1. Prehearing/Formal Allegations Assigned

-i Prehearing/Formal Allegations Assigned.
-Once the investigation is complete, if the complaint is not otherwise resolved, the Complaining Party and the Responding Party will be given notice of a pre-hearing meeting.
-Should the Complaining Party or the Responding Party not participate in the pre-hearing meeting, the conduct process may continue without their participation through resolution.
-During this meeting, the Complaining Party and the Responding Party will be given the opportunity to review the investigation report, relevant evidence, and other documents to be used in the hearing.
-Other documents may include Complaining Party's allegations, list of potential Hearing Officers, and hearing script.
-Following the pre-hearing, the Complaining Party and the Responding Party will be notified of a date, time, and location of the hearing.
+Once the investigation is complete, if the complaint is not otherwise resolved, the Complainant and the Respondent will be given notice of a pre-hearing meeting.
+Should the Complainant or the Respondent not participate in the pre-hearing meeting, the disciplinary process may continue without their participation.
+During this meeting, the Complainant and the Respondent will be given the opportunity to review the investigation report, relevant evidence, and other documents to be used in the hearing.
+Other documents may include Complainant's allegations, list of potential Hearing Officers, and hearing script.
+Following the pre-hearing, the Complainant and the Respondent will be notified of a date, time, and location of the hearing.

-While the Complaining Party and the Responding Party may identify errors in their own statements during the pre-hearing, they are not able to add additional information to the investigation report unless that information, in the judgment of the Title IX Coordinator, was unavailable during the investigative process and is pertinent to the complaint.
-If a Complaining Party or Responding Party discovers new, previously unavailable information during the time after the pre-hearing but before the hearing, the party should inform the Title IX Coordinator immediately.
+While the Complainant and the Respondent may identify errors in their own statements during the pre-hearing, they are not able to add additional information to the investigation report unless that information, in the judgment of the Title IX Coordinator, was unavailable during the investigative process and is pertinent to the complaint.
+If a Complainant or Respondent discovers new, previously unavailable information during the time after the pre-hearing but before the hearing, the party should inform the Title IX Coordinator immediately.
 If the new information is pertinent to the consideration of the complaint, the Title IX Coordinator will determine whether the new information should be included in the investigation report or presented verbally during the hearing.
-If there is new evidence introduced, the Complaining Party and the Responding Party will be given the opportunity to provide a response to any such evidence that will be presented in the hearing.
+If there is new evidence introduced, the Complainant and the Respondent will be given the opportunity to provide a response to any such evidence that will be presented in the hearing.

-The Title IX Coordinator or designee will schedule the hearing no sooner than five (5) business days from the date of the last pre-hearing meeting.
+The Title IX Coordinator or their designee will schedule the hearing no sooner than five (5) business days from the date of the last pre-hearing meeting.
 The five-day period can be waived by the Title IX Coordinator with agreement by the involved Parties.